Zora Neale Hurston: Pre-college

-College and slightly after
+College and graduate studies

-When she was in college, she was introduced to viewing life through an anthropological lens away from Eatonville.
-One of her main goals was to prove similarities between ethnicities.
+In college, Hurston learned how to view life through an anthropological lens apart from Eatonville.
+One of her main goals was to show similarities between ethnicities.
 In 1918, Hurston began her studies at Howard University, a historically black college in Washington, DC.
-She was one of the earliest initiates of Zeta Phi Beta sorority, founded by and for black women, and co-founded The Hilltop, the university's student newspaper.
-She took courses in Spanish, English, Greek, and public speaking and earned an associate degree in 1920.
-In 1921, she wrote a short story, "John Redding Goes to Sea", which qualified her to become a member of Alain Locke's literary club, The Stylus.
+She was a member of the Zeta Phi Beta sorority, founded by and for black women.
+She was also the first in her family to attend college, meaning that she was a first-generation college student.
+While at Howard, Hurston co-founded The Hilltop, the university's student newspaper.
+She took courses in Spanish, English, Greek, and public speaking, and earned an associate degree in 1920.
+In 1921, she wrote a short story, "John Redding Goes to Sea", that qualified her to become a member of Alain Locke's literary club, The Stylus.